2022 Fordham Rams baseball team

-The 2022 Fordham Rams baseball team will represent Fordham University during the 2022 NCAA Division I baseball season.
-It will be the program's 163rd season of existence, and their 28th season playing in the Atlantic 10 Conference.
-General manager, Kevin Leighton will assumed managerial duties for the 12th season.
+The 2022 Fordham Rams baseball team represented Fordham University during the 2022 NCAA Division I baseball season.
+It was the program's 163rd season of existence, and their 28th season playing in the Atlantic 10 Conference.
+General manager, Kevin Leighton assumed managerial duties for the 12th season.

 Background

 The 2021 season saw Fordham post a 24–19 (11–9 Atlantic 10) record.
 The Rams failed to qualify for the 2021 Atlantic 10 Conference baseball tournament.

 Preseason

 Coaches poll

 The Atlantic 10 baseball coaches' poll was released on February 15, 2022.
 Fordham was picked to finish sixth in the Atlantic 10.